Welcome to the Endurance Nation Race Strategy page for Ironman® Texas!

 The Ironman® Texas run course is three loops alternating between the road, sidewalk and canal path.
-You’ll either have plenty of spectators (downtown), or no one at all (other side of the lake) but you are guaranteed to be hot.
+You’ll either have plenty of spectators (downtown) or no one at all (the other side of the lake) but you are guaranteed to be hot.

 The flat run course has enough twist and turns to keep you from going crazy.
 It’s nice to be able to see so many of the runners at the few out and back / loop sections of the course; that should keep the energy up.

 You’ll notice some false flats (especially as you get tired) but the only truly “up” portion of your day is the slight hill turning off of Majesty Row (miles 6, 14, and 22).